bustinjailey/keg-pi/README.md

     - `git clone https://github.com/bustinjailey/keg-pi.git`
 5. Run `cd keg-pi && sudo install.sh` and enter a password to be used for the database user when prompted.
 The default is `raspberry` if you don't care to set your own password.

-The install script is designed to be run on a fresh Raspbian installation and does a few things
+The install script is designed to be run on a fresh Raspbian installation and does a few things:

 1. Installs PostgreSQL
 2. Creates the keg-pi database schema
 3. Installs various package dependencies